 A knowledgeable legal team that cares about you

 In some situations, one former spouse may be ordered to pay the other alimony, either on a temporary or permanent basis.
 Alimony is based upon the receiving spouse’s short- and long-term need for financial support.
 But in Louisiana, alimony eligibility requires proof that the receiving spouse was not at fault, which can be a difficult determination.
-The dedicated divorce lawyers at Conroy Law Firm, PLC in Covington and Metairie can help you achieve a just result whether you are seeking or opposing alimony.
+The dedicated divorce lawyers at Michael D. Conroy, PLC in Covington and Metairie can help you achieve a just result whether you are seeking or opposing alimony.

 Temporary and permanent alimony

 Both parties have the right to request temporary support – also called alimony pendente lite (which means alimony pending litigation) – as the divorce proceeds, with the expectation that a firmer arrangement will be reached with the final divorce decree.
 Generally, the amount of temporary spousal support ordered is based on the couple’s previous standard of living.

 Permanent alimony, also called post-divorce spousal support, prioritizes financial need and the capacity of the recipient to earn a living now or in the near future.

 How alimony is determined in a divorce

 In Louisiana, courts may award alimony, also called spousal support or maintenance, to be paid from one spouse to another to help the recipient maintain a similar standard of living to what was experienced during the marriage.

 Key factors in determining the amount of alimony include: